adamwett-parks/obsidian/wett/Writing Cleaner Code on Legacy.md

 ```

 ## 4 - Gateway Classes
 Here's the meat and potatoes of this document.
-We will use gateway classes to solve the following problems

-- create queries & functions that are reusable across pages
+Gateway classes help us:
-- a single source of truth for logic & queries
+1. create a single source of truth for an application / operations on a table
+2. reuse functions & queries
+3. keep our UI logic & our business logic separate
+4. make our files easier to read & maintain

+This will solve:
+1. tracking down copy-and-pasted code if something needs to be changed
+2. reinventing the wheel
+3. spaghetti code
+4. spending hours on a "simple" PA